 rabbit doll knitting pattern by claire garland of dot pebbles knits - available to buy as a PDF pattern on Etsy at a special introductory price.
 Click through to get all the info you need and don't miss out on your free baby bunny knitting pattern too!

 How adorable is this new rabbit doll knitting pattern by Claire?
 It’s available to buy as a PDF download on Etsy (at the time of writing it’s available at a special introductory offer price).
+It’s knitted flat knitting on 2 needles, body made with minimal seaming joining as you go, but with such short rows, it won’t take long to make.

 View this post on Instagram